Rogue Legacy 2: Reception

-Rogue Legacy 2 received "universal acclaim" for Xbox Series X/S according to review aggregator Metacritic; the Windows version received "generally favorable" reviews.
+Rogue Legacy 2 received "universal acclaim" for Xbox Series X/S and PlayStation 5 according to review aggregator Metacritic; the Windows and Nintendo Switch versions received "generally favorable" reviews.

-Michtell Satlzman of IGN awarded the game a 9 out of 10, stating that the game is "a transformative sequel that essentially rebuilds the extraordinarily influential 2013 original into a modern roguelite that stands nearly shoulder to shoulder with the best of the genre."
+Mitchell Saltzman of IGN awarded the game a 9 out of 10, stating that the game is "a transformative sequel that essentially rebuilds the extraordinarily influential 2013 original into a modern roguelite that stands nearly shoulder to shoulder with the best of the genre".